qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_peers_list'></a>
 ## qri peers list

 List known qri peers

-### Synopsis
+#### Synopsis

 Lists the peers to which your Qri node is connected.

 You must have `qri connect` running in another terminal.

 To find peers that are not online, but to which your node has previously been connected, use the `--cached` flag.

 <!--